UK Market Access – Medical UKCA Certification

 The government's response to the consultation on the future regulation of medical devices in the United Kingdom was published on 26 June 2022.
 This describes the government’s response to the consultation and the MHRA’s next steps for the implementation of a transformed regulatory framework for medical devices in the UK.

-As the document states, new regulation will come into force in 2023 and there are significant measures enabling products which have CE or UKCA mark to remain into force for a period of 3 to 5 years.
-This consultation will provide a direction of how the future UK regulatory framework for medical devices.
+The new regulation will come into force in 2025 and there are significant measures enabling products which have CE or UKCA mark to remain into force for a period of 3 to 5 years.
+The Government's response to the consultation will provide a direction of how the future UK regulatory framework for medical devices.
 The new measures will ensure innovations such as these are subjected to the same standards as medical devices.

 The MHRA will gradually phase in the new requirements, yet to be published and enforced, to give industry enough time to adapt to the changes based on the transitional arrangements which includes: